 Can I Make My Own Italian Seasoning Blend?

 Yes!
-For this recipe the Italian seasoning blend is such a lovely and savory blend of herbs.
+For this butternut chicken recipe the Italian seasoning blend is such a lovely and savory blend of herbs.
 Of course you can use store-bought, or you can make your own!
 It’s so easy and cost effective to make your own Italian Seasoning blend at home.
 The best part is you can always just add a bit more of your favorite herbs to ensure it fits your tastes.

 Here’s how we fix ours up: